 Karyn A. Brooks was appointed as a Director in March 2017.
 Ms. Brooks obtained her Chartered Accountant (Ontario) designation in 1978 and was elected a Fellow of the Chartered Professional Accounts of Ontario in 2009.
-She is a member of the boards and audit committees of Information Services Corporation and The Calgary Zoological Society, and chairs the Finance and Legal Committee of the Calgary Zoological Society.
-She has held a number of other audit committees.
+She serves on the Boards of Aspenleaf Energy Limited, the Calgary Zoological Society where she Chairs the Audit and Risk Committee, and the Calgary Zoological Foundation.
+She has held a number of other audit committee seats and chaired other audit committees.
 She has also served as a senior officer of other listed issuers, and has had responsibility for the oversight of preparation of financial statements, disclosure controls, internal financial controls and certification of financial statements to the U.S. Sarbanes-Oxley 404 Standards.
 Ms. Brooks was appointed Chair of the Audit Committee on May 12, 2020.